-Applicable percentage ownership before the offering is based on 20,968,376 shares of our Class A common stock outstanding and 309,238 shares of our Class B common stock outstanding as of December 15, 2021, including 4,137 shares of our unvested restricted Class A common stock subject to repurchase as of such date.
+Applicable percentage ownership before the offering is based on 20,968,376 shares of our Class A common stock outstanding and 309,238 shares of our Class B common stock outstanding as of December 15, 2021.

-Applicable percentage ownership after the offering is based on assumed to be outstanding immediately after the closing of this offering, including shares of our unvested restricted Class A common stock subject to repurchase as of such date, and assuming no exercise by the underwriters of their option to purchase additional shares and no purchase of any shares of Class A common stock in this offering by the beneficial owners identified in the table below.
+Applicable percentage ownership after the offering is based on 25,961,443 shares of Class A common stock and 309,238 shares of Class B common stock assumed to be outstanding immediately after the closing of this offering, and assuming no exercise by the underwriters of their option to purchase additional shares and no purchase of any shares of Class A common stock in this offering by the beneficial owners identified in the table below.
 In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable within 60 days of December 15, 2021.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.